Without doubt, the most domineering building along the Mühlenstraße is still today the water tower.

 In the course of the last century, what was originally an industrial structure and architecture with a predominantly functional mechanical and hygienic orientation, for the benefit of the community, has become a modern educational children’s and youth facility.

-The Wasserturm daycare centre continues to enjoy a high level of popularity among children, parents and grandparents of the facility, as evidenced year after year by the high enrolment numbers for the daycare centre and after-school care areas.
-Engagement and high professional expertise have shaped the work of this house in recent decades.
+The Wasserturm daycare centre continues to enjoy a high level of popularity among children, parents and grandparents around the facility, as evidenced year after year by the high enrolment numbers for the daycare centre and after-school care areas.
+Commitment and high professional expertise have shaped the work of this house in recent decades.

 Quelle: Rainer Steinbach